luddite478/fortuned/app/docs/features/pitch.md

 ## Pitch Data Source Implementation

 ### Core Structure
 The pitch layer is implemented as a custom `ma_data_source` that wraps the original decoder.
-In preprocessing mode, it swaps in a memory-backed decoder for preprocessed audio when available.
+In preprocessing mode, it swaps in a memory-backed audio buffer (`ma_audio_buffer`) for preprocessed PCM when available.

 ### Optional Method: Miniaudio Resampler (explicit)
 If the pitch method is explicitly set to resampler, the pitch layer applies real-time resampling using an inverted sample-rate calculation: